gotygota/tastebuddy_docs/docs/admin/protocols.md

 !!! info "Defining the scoring scale"
     By setting different maximum and minimum scores for different criteria, the importance of the criteria can be weighted.
-Higher available scores for a given criterion result in a greater influence on the total score for that criterion.
-    However, some of the analyses (in particular the Principal Component Analysis on criteria) are performed on the value of the scores relative to their maximum, and for easier reading of some of the charts (such as the radar charts) they are also sometimes normalised to a scale from 0 to 1.
+Higher available scores for a given criterion result in a greater influence for that criterion on the overall evaluation.
+However, some of the analyses (in particular the Principal Component Analysis of the criteria) are performed on the value of the scores relative to their maximum (i.e. without taking into account the importance given to the criteria on the overall evaluation), and to make some of the charts (such as the radar charts) easier to read, the scores are sometimes normalised to a scale of 0-1.

 !!! tip "Avoid middle ground"
-    A usual recommandation when defining a scoring scale for sensory evaluation is to not allow for the selection of the exact center.
-Avoid leaving the possibility to assign a score exactly in the middle of the maximum and minimum, to force the assessors to chose a side.
-For example, avoid fixing scoring scales like `[1, 2, 3, 4, 5]` (where 3 is the exact center).
-Instead, set the scale such as `[1, 2, 3, 4]` or `[1, 2, 3, 4, 5, 6]`.
-This way assessors will have to chose either below or above the mean of the scale.
+    A common recommendation when defining a scoring scale for sensory evaluation is not to allow the choice of the exact centre.
+Avoid leaving the possibility of assigning a score exactly in the middle of the maximum and minimum to force the evaluators to choose a side.
+For example, avoid setting scoring scales such as `[1, 2, 3, 4, 5]` (where 3 is the exact centre).
+Instead, set the scale like `[1, 2, 3, 4]` or `[1, 2, 3, 4, 5, 6]`.
+This way the raters have to choose either below or above the mean of the scale.

 ## Tasting grid
 ### Definition